hbctraining/DGE_workshop/lessons/DGE_workflow.md

 <img src="../img/deseq_mean_vs_variance.png" width="400">

-Increasing the number of replicatesThe variance or scatter tends to reduce as we increase the number of biological replicates.
+The variance or scatter tends to reduce as we increase the number of biological replicates.
 Standard deviations of averages are smaller than standard deviations of individual observations.
 So as you add more data (replicates), you get increasingly precise estimates of group means, and ultimately greater confidence in the ability to distinguish differences between sample classes (i.e. more DE genes).

 The figure below illustrates the relationship between sequencing depth and number of replicates on the number of differentially expressed genes identified [[2](https://academic.oup.com/bioinformatics/article/30/3/301/228651/RNA-seq-differential-expression-studies-more)].